-- 1. Hover over a thumbnail to display the gray label icon. - 2.
-Click the gray label icon to make your selection.
+- 1. Hover over a thumbnail to display the gray label line. - 2.
+Click gray label line to make your selection.

-Example of Hovering Over a Thumbnail to Click and Select a Color Label:
+Example of hovering over a thumbnail to click and select a color label:

-Use the overlay icon on one of a number of selected images to assign the label to all.
+\gg Use the overlay icon on one of a number of selected images to assign the label to all.

-To Assign a Color Label to a File Using the Catalog Pane:
+To assign a color label to a file in the Catalog pane: